curtisalexander/gh-dl/README.md

 ```

 ## Caveats
 I have need to use a [custom certificate](https://github.com/curtisalexander/til/blob/master/R/custom-cert.md) in order to download packages using `httr`.
 If you have a similar need, then create a variable in `.Renviron` named `HTTR_CAINFO` which points to your CA file.
-For my needs, I have an entry in `.Renvrion` that looks like the following.
+For my needs, I have an entry in `.Renviron` that looks like the following.

 ```
 HTTR_CAINFO=/Users/username/.cert/ca-bundle.crt